Chart Color Schemes

 Infrastructure

-Changes to local infrastructure significantly impact an area's performance.
-AreaSearch has identified 20 projects likely to affect the area.
-Notable ones are The Prince Charles Hospital Expansion, Chermside Westfield Expansion & Redevelopment (Stage 2), Northern Transitway (Kedron to Chermside), and Gympie Road Bypass Tunnel.
-Below is a list of those most relevant.
+The performance of an area is significantly influenced by changes in local infrastructure, major projects, and planning initiatives.
+AreaSearch has identified a total of 20 such projects that are expected to impact the area.
+Notable projects include The Prince Charles Hospital Expansion, Chermside Westfield Expansion & Redevelopment (Stage 2), Northern Transitway (Kedron to Chermside), and Gympie Road Bypass Tunnel.
+A list detailing those likely to be most relevant is provided below.

 Professional plan users can use the search below to filter and access additional projects.